edmundhung/conform/docs/focus-management.md

 ## Focusing before JavaScript is loaded

-To enable error focus working in a progressive manner, Conform also utilises the [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute.
-This will be set for you when using the [conform](/packages/conform-react/README.md#conform) helpers, which checks if there is any initial error from the previous submission.
+Conform utilises the [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute to enable error focus working in a progressive manner.
+This is achieved by checking if there is any initial error from the previous submission using the [conform](/packages/conform-react/README.md#conform) helpers.

 ```tsx
 import { useForm, conform } from '@conform-to/react';